About The Project

 I first encountered the work of Carl Jung while at university, but it wasn't until around 2008 that I began seriously reading about Jungian personality theories and typology systems.
 Although I explored personality theory for many years, I only discovered socionics around 2022.
 What immediately drew me to it was the structural depth of the model — the sense that it was attempting to describe patterns of cognition and interaction with a level of internal logic that went beyond most personality systems.

 My background is in systems analysis, and I've always been drawn to frameworks that attempt to explain complex structures coherently.
-Over time my interest in socionics connected naturally with broader interests in philosophy, formal logic, and the work of thinkers such as Karl Popper and David Deutsch.
+Over time I found that reading in philosophy — particularly the work of Karl Popper and David Deutsch — gave me a clearer sense of what socionics actually is: not a pseudoscience to be dismissed, but a conjecture to be held carefully and falsified by argument.
 TetraTypes grew out of a desire to explore socionics in a more systematic, visual, and analytical way — not simply as a catalogue of personality descriptions, but as an interconnected structure of relationships and informational patterns.

-I currently run a YouTube channel called Model A Lab, which explores many of these ideas through long-form discussion and visual explanation.
-TetraTypes is intended to expand and develop that work under a broader and more unified identity.
+I am now building the TetraTypes YouTube channel, which explores socionics theory through visual explanation and structural analysis.
 The channel and site both focus on socionics theory, intertype relations, model structure, tetrads and quadras, visual models, and philosophical discussions around typology.
 A major aim of the project is to make difficult or abstract ideas easier to grasp through diagrams, symbolic imagery, and careful analytical explanation.

 I am trained in WSS conventions but have no formal affiliation with the World Socionics Society, Jack Oliver Aaron, Kimani White, or any related institution.
 The interpretations on this site are my own.
 Errors belong to the site.